iot2tangle/Texas-CC2640R2/BLE-sender/Readme.md

 This step is not as important as in projects that use WiFi, since in this case we must not connect to any network, the same device is a BLE server and the Gateway will have to READ the device data.

 In this file we can configure the NAME of the device with which the BLE server will be named, set the local data update interval, unlike HTTP or MQTT senders, this interval only updates the data locally (therefore it can be smaller than in the named cases), since the sending data interval to the Tangle is determined by the BLE Gateway, not by the CC2640R2).

+The flag **INTERNAL_TEMPERATURE** if true will use the internal temperature sensor to evaluate the temperature.
+(This value could be not accurate)
 ```
 #define UPDATE_SENSORS_TIMEOUT              500  // TIME IN MILLISECONDS TO UPDATE THE SENSOR DATA

 uint8_t name_board[]="TexasInstruments2Tangle";  //NAME OF THE BOARD

+#define INTERNAL_TEMPERATURE true
 ```
 ## 4) Compile and Download the Firmware:
 You will import both the folders inside BLE-sender, the first one is the application project, the second one is the stack library of BLE.